 Step 8 – Move everyone’s data from Drive to OneDrive and from shared Drives to Team sites.

 Step 9 – Discontinue Google Workspace but keep your domain.
 You can also choose to move it to another DNS host if you want.

 We’ve called this the slightly technical bit, because the majority of those steps require much greater technical input.
 It takes knowledgeable, experienced engineers to undertake these kinds of tasks.

 This overview comes from Microsoft themselves, each step links to additional guidance and it only covers everything gong smoothly – troubleshooting if things go wrong is another story!

 Seek Professional Help!

 How difficult is it to move from G Suite to Office 365?
 For a professional IT engineer not that difficult.
 It takes time, planning, experience and knowledge.
 If you’re considering making this move then talk to an IT company and factor in the cost of the migration to your calculations.

 We’d be delighted to answer your questions about moving from Google Workspace to Microsoft 365 – we are experts we even know the right names for these things!
-You can contact us with a form, a phone call on 0115 8220200 or even by booking a call.
+You can contact us with a form or a phone call on 0115 8220200 .
 We look forward to talking to you!